Mathématique: Chapter 59

 “Dr. Jackson,” Landry said, more gravel in his voice than Young had ever heard, “has been placed on mandatory medical leave by Dr. Lam.
 As of about,” he looked at his watch, “half an hour ago.”

 “What?”
-Vala was already half out of her seat.
+Vala was on her feet.

 The room was silent.

 “Oh very nice,” McKay snapped.
 “In case you didn’t notice, he made pretty spectacular work of the one field mission he was sent on.
-So spectacular, in fact, that within the course of a single offworld trip he discovered something new about DHDs, located Altera, the Ancient home world, cracked a cypher in the nine-chevron address, and left Atlantis with a problem we haven’t been able to solve for months now, not that anyone in the Milky Way cares, apparently.”
+So spectacular, in fact, that within the course of a single offworld trip he discovered something new about DHDs, located the Ancient home world, cracked a cypher in the nine-chevron address, and left Atlantis with a problem we haven’t been able to solve for months now, not that anyone in the Milky Way cares, apparently.”

 “It’s not complicated,” Landry growled.
 “Put Rush under military arrest if you have to.
 He’s one civilian.
 On his own.
 Working in a coffee shop.”